 Melbourne Victoria 3001

-- We will respond to your complaint within a reasonable time.
+- We will respond to privacy complaints within a reasonable time.
 This will usually be within 30 days.
-If for any reason we need additional time to provide a considered response to your complaint, we will contact you to explain the delay and let you know an expected timeframe.
+If for any reason we need additional time to provide a considered response to your complaint, we will contact the complainant to explain the delay and let them know an expected timeframe.

-How to make a complaint to the Federal Privacy Commissioner
+How to make a complaint to the Privacy Commissioner

-- You can contact the Privacy Commissioner by:
+- The Privacy Commissioner can be contacted by:

 - Phone: 1300 363 992